Piotr1215/upbound-docs/content/cli/command-reference/uxp.md

 * `--kubeconfig = <path>` - path to a kubeconfig file to connect to a Kubernetes cluster to install UXP into.
 The default is the kubeconfig file used by `kubectl`.
 * `-n,--namespace=<namespace>` - the namespace to install UXP into.
 The default is the value of the environmental variable `$UXP_NAMESPACE` or `upbound-system`.
 * `--unstable` - install a version of UXP from the `unstable` channel.
-* `--set=KEY=VALUE;...` - a series of semi-colon separated key-value pairs to set UXP paramters at install time.
+* `--set=KEY=VALUE;...` - a series of semi-colon separated key-value pairs to set UXP parameters at install time.
 * `-f,--file = <path>` - a parameters file with key-value pairs to set UXP settings at install time.

 UXP installs the latest stable release by default.